SimonKohl/probabilistic_unet/README.md

 ## License
 The code is published under the [Apache License Version 2.0](LICENSE).

-## Cross-link: The Hierarchical Probabilistic U-Net + LIDC crops
+## Update: The Hierarchical Probabilistic U-Net + LIDC crops

 We published an improved model, the Hierarchical Probabilistic U-Net at the Medical Imaging meets Neurips Workshop 2019.